truenas/documentation/content/SCALE/SCALETutorials/Shares/SMB/AddSMBShares.md

 2. Click the <span class="material-icons">edit</span> pencil icon.
 The **Edit ACL** screen for the dataset displays.

 3. Check the **Access Control List** to see if this user is on the list and has the correct permissions.
-If not add this ACE item.
+If not, add this ACE item.

    ![EditACLScreenForSMBPermissions](/images/SCALE/22.02/EditACLScreenForSMBPermissions.png "Updating SMB User ACL Permissions")

    a.
 Enter **Group** in the **Who** field or use the dropdown list to select **Group**.

    b.
-Begin typing **builtin_users** in the **Group** field to display a filtered list of groups you can select from and then select **builtin_users**.
+Begin typing **builtin_users** in the **Group** field to display a filtered list of groups you can select from, then select **builtin_users**.

    c.
 Verify **Full Control** displays in **Permissions**.
 If not, select it from the dropdown list.

    d.
 Click **Save Access Control List** to add the ACE item.

 {{< hint info >}}
-If you want to allows users to move through directories within an SMB share without have read or write access, you must use the **Traverse** permission. **Traverse** is useful if you intend to have nested groups within an SMB share that have different levels of access.
+If you want to allow users to move through directories within an SMB share without having read or write access, you must use the **Traverse** permission. **Traverse** is useful if you intend to have nested groups within an SMB share that have different access levels.
 {{< /hint >}}

 See [Permissions]({{< relref "PermissionsScale.md" >}}) for more information on editing dataset permissions.